 Mental illness touches nearly every family.
 Here in Casper, one in twenty-five adults (2,400) live with a significant mental illness.
 Many of these live life in isolation, as the effects of their illness, prompts many to experience broken familial relationships and strains in their work life.

-These moms formed a group of dedicated local mental health advocates to begin a clubhouse type project, and in 2017 Iris House, Inc. was established.
+In 2017 Iris House, Inc. was established.
 We have received our 501(c)(3) designation, have a dedicated volunteer board, full support from the mental health community.
-That dream has become a reality with the Iris Clubhouse Pilot Project which opened its doors in November 2017.
 We follow the Clubhouse Model of Psychosocial Rehabilitation, just as the 341 other Clubhouses throughout the world do.